 Why do we collect personal information?

-13. If you contact us for a quote or information about our products and you decide not to holiday with us, we may keep your details on file to let you know about future offers.
+13. If you contact us regarding a transaction and you decide not to proceed, we may keep your details on file to let you know about future opportunities.

 Is personal information disclosed to third parties?

 14. Yes but other than as disclosed below, we will not disclose your personal information without your consent unless we reasonably believe that disclosure is necessary to: (i) lessen or prevent a threat to life, health or safety; (ii) for certain action to be undertaken by an enforcement body (e.g. prevention, detection, investigation, prosecution or punishment of criminal offences); (iii) disclosure is authorised or required by law; or (iv) disclosure is otherwise permitted by applicable privacy laws.

 - As permitted or required by law;